Well, since we’re calling for paradigm shifts…

 But, then comes the irony.

 Screen Shot 2016-02-01 at 11.33.52 AMFirst, both the letter and the original article, helpfully linked to in the blog post, are of course behind paywalls.
 Second, the map included in the post is provided with an incorrect caption.
 There’s a screen grab here on the left.
 As you can see, the caption suggests that the map illustrates that childhood wasting is more prevalent in the drier areas of sub-Saharan Africa.
 But the map shows no such thing, as a glance at the legend, or indeed the map in the original letter, will prove.
 What the map caption should actually be is “Subnational Demographic and Health Surveys (DHS) data showing centroids of DHS clusters overlaid on Agro-ecological Zones.”
 Not quite so catchy.
-The map showing the relationship between wasting and agroecological zones is this one, and it’s in the Supplementary Materials to the letter.1 I hope I don’t get into trouble for reproducing it here, but it is pretty cool.
+The map showing the relationship between wasting and agroecological zones is this one, and it’s in the Supplementary Materials to the letter. ((Which, bizarrely, seem to be freely available.))
+I hope I don’t get into trouble for reproducing it here, but it is pretty cool.

 Screen Shot 2016-02-01 at 11.37.11 AM